-Meeting the needs of our investors ensures that the the needs of our stakeholders.
+Meeting the needs of our investors ensures that the business remains successful over the long-term, which in turn meets the needs of our stakeholders.

-the long-term, which in turn meets operational performance for all our shareholders.
+Our annual report provides a transparent and comprehensive review of our financial and operational performance for all our shareholders.
 Our AGM gives our Board the opportunity to meet shareholders in person.
-At a minimum, we send bi-annual correspondence to shareholders on transparent and comprehensive interim and final dividends.
-We meet our majority shareholde biannually, and informally as strategy and other matters
+At a minimum, we send bi-annual correspondence to shareholders on interim and final dividends

+We meet our majority shareholder biannually, and informally as required, to discuss performance, strategy and other matters.